realgoodresearch/bayesian_intro/README.md

 - <a href="https://mc-stan.org/cmdstanr/articles/cmdstanr.html" target="_blank">CmdStanR and its dependencies</a>

 ## License
 This repository is dual-licensed under MIT (code) and CC BY 4.0 (teaching materials).
 See the LICENSE file for details.
+Copyright (c) 2026.
+Real Good Research Ltd. [https://realgoodresearch.com](https://realgoodresearch.com)